-DRAMA AND CONCERTS
+DRAMA AND Theatre

 From a very early age, Priory students have many opportunities to perform in front of audiences, through class plays and musical and theatrical productions presented for the entire Priory community.

 Spreading Some Hakuna Matata

 The Priory School Drama Club spread some Hakuna Matata and thrilled audience members with their brilliant performance when they took to the stage on April 26th for perhaps the Priory’s most ambitious production to date.
 For months, twenty-seven cast members comprised of fourth, fifth and sixth grade students, and a dedicated crew of thirty-five set builders, stagehands, lighting, sound, and costume designers, have been preparing for The Priory’s theatrical rendition of The Lion King with elaborate stage sets, breath-taking costumes, masks and make-up that transformed students into hyenas, giraffes, zebras, elephants, and lions.
 The Priory School Choir also joined and added their beautiful voices to the musical numbers, “The Circle of Life”, and "The Lion Sleeps Tonight".

 Drama directors and fifth grade Priory teachers, Mrs. Sherriffs and Mme Martineau, with the help of the drama club members, have worked tirelessly since October creating props, set pieces and preparing costumes for the production.
 Their attention to detail has not gone unnoticed, even recruiting friends to help with choreography, music and masks for the production.
 A roaring thank you to Mrs. Sherriffs and Mme Martineau for their inspiration, and for giving students opportunities to embrace risks and tread outside their comfort zones, while instilling the love of the arts in our students!
 Congratulations to the entire cast and crew for an outstanding performance!
 DOWNLOAD YOUR COPY HERE